 One of your CSR agents is out on a well-deserved vacation.

-Pivot your plan to Category 1 (emergencies only) or Category 2 (loyal customers).
-Or, combine the two categories to cover emergencies and loyal customers.
+Pivot your plan to Category 1 (loyal customers).

 Having an escalation strategy doesn't mean it needs to remain static.
 Your strategy can move with you and your business needs.